Religion in Lithuania: History

+The Ruthenian Uniate Church—Greek Catholic Church in the Polish–Lithuanian Commonwealth—was created in 1595/1596 by those Eastern Orthodox clergy who subscribed to the Union of Brest.

+Russian Old Believers—primarily of Bespopovtsy (priestless) tradition—fled to Lithuania to escape the repression they were subjected to in the Russian Empire.

+In the late 18th century, Lithuania became the scholarship centre of European Orthodox traditionalist Jews (Misnagdim) who rejected the new Hasidic movement under the leadership of Vilna Gaon (Elijah ben Solomon Zalman), which adopted the epithets Litvaks (in Slavic), Litvishe (Yiddish word) or Lita'im (in Hebrew).

+German Baptists appeared in Klaipėda Region as early as 1841.
+In the early 20th century, missionaries and adherents of some other Protestant churches appeared in Lithuania.
+Methodist missionaries from Finland began their work in the country in 1905; and in 1920, the Methodist Mission of Americaka Committee for Poland—established to aid victims of World War I—began operations there.
+A congregation of The Church of Jesus Christ of Latter-day Saints (Mormons) existed in Klaipėda from 1907 until approximately 1934, when local authorities asked the missionaries to leave the country.
+Lithuania’s first Pentecostal community was founded in Biržai in 1912, with bylaws registered in 1923.
+The Seventh-day Adventist Church was firstly registered by the government in 1926.

 The first census in independent Lithuania, in 1923, established the following religious distribution: Catholic — 85.7 per cent; Jews — 7.7 per cent; Protestant — 3.8 per cent; Greek Orthodox — 2.7 per cent.

+Under the policy of Soviet state atheism in the Lithuanian Soviet Socialist Republic beginning in 1940, Christian churches were "turned into prisons, storage facilities, and even asylums."
+Unlike, for instance, the Estonian Evangelical Lutheran Church, which retained its legal status as a religious organization during the Soviet years, the Catholic Church in Lithuania was stripped of all legal status and operated illegally.
+After the Soviet occupation, Lithuanians slowly worked to repair the damaged Christian churches and bring them to religious use.

 Demographics

 Catholicism is the majority faith in Lithuania.
 As per the 2001 Census, 79% of the population followed Catholicism.
 It decreased to 77% in the 2011 Census and further decreased to 74% in the 2021 Census.
 According to a 2016 survey, 70% of young adults said they were Catholic but only 5% go to mass weekly.

-As per the 2021 Census, the percentage of Catholics are highest (more than 90 %) in the municipalities of Šilalė district, Lazdijai district, Kalvarija and Rietavas and lowest in the Visaginas (24.7%).
+As per the 2021 Census, the percentage of Catholics are highest (more than 90%) in the municipalities of Šilalė district, Lazdijai district, Kalvarija and Rietavas and lowest in Visaginas (24.7%).

-About half of the Orthodox population lived in Visaginas (49.1%) and the remaining population are in the cities of Klaipėda (13.1 %) and Vilnius (8.1 %).
-The Old Believers mostly live in Zarasai district (12.1 %) and Švenčionys district (5 %) municipalities.
+Orthodox religion was followed by around half the population in Visaginas (49.1%) and significant minorities in the cities of Klaipėda (13.1%) and Vilnius (8.1%).
+The Old Believers mostly live in Zarasai district (12.1%) and Švenčionys district (5%) municipalities.